6 Mistakes To Avoid When Applying for Social Security Disability Benefits

 Applying for disability is tough—and the Social Security Administration makes it even tougher.
 At Henson Fuerst Attorneys, we help people attain their Social Security Disability benefits every day.
 Sometimes, your own actions can make the application process even harder.
 Watch Attorney David Henson outline the 6 mistakes to avoid when trying to secure SSD benefits:

-Sometimes, your own actions can make the application process even harder.
-Social Security will look for any reason to reject your claim.
+The Social Security Administration will look for any reason to reject your claim.
 Here are the most important things to avoid when you pursue your Social Security Disability claim:

 - Foregoing Necessary Medical Care

 - Doing Drugs or Drinking Alcohol: You cannot hide substance abuse from the doctors treating you.
 If you have a problem, you can still receive Social Security disability benefits—if you get treatment and try to stay clean.
 Judges have little sympathy for those who don’t help themselves—and deny claims accordingly.

 - Breaking The Law and Ending Up in Jail

 - Posting on Social Media About Your Injury or Claim: Posts on Facebook, Instagram, or Twitter can impact your claim.
 Authorities can use this information to deny you benefits—especially at a hearing.
 Negative posts can affect an examiner’s or judge’s opinion of you.